andrewhead/StackSkim/notes/eval/eval60.md

 For example, `uservoice-nodejs` has two code blocks.
 Neither of them has a doubly-nested `pre`.
 Only one of these code blocks has a `code` tag within the `pre` tag.

-### Errata: I was not rendering Markdown files

-All of the READMEs that I was writing out to file were HTML.
-That means that they were already rendered by the NPM site before they appeared here.
-It was unnecessary to use `grip`.
-All I really needed to do was display the HTML pages in some browser.
-Therefore, the extension of all of the files with the `.md` extension is a misnomer---all of them are HTML files.
-Therefore, maybe the reason that these READMEs have a unexpected doubly-nested `pre` tags is due to NPMs renderer.